MYLE-01/my_shift/README.md

 shiftpatten: 4x4x12
 firstdayshift: 20/10/2019
 ```
-So, the two sensors we created above would come out as:
+So, the sensor we created above would come out as:

 ```
 sensor.StePhan_4x4x12